-Devil worshipper :- This is a derogatory term to condemn Hindus and to denigrate Hindu rituals and deities.
-This is again deeply painful because Hindus do not even have the concept of the devil fighting God or a punishing God.
+Devil worshipper:- This is a derogatory term to condemn Hindus and to denigrate Hindu rituals and deities.
+This is, again, deeply painful because Hindus do not even have the concept of the devil fighting God or punishing God.
 Good and evil are seen as forces of one divine consciousness – as two sides or of the same coin.

-Heathen, Kaffir, infidel :- These are some other well-known derogatory epithets that most often underlie the Abrahamic view of the Hindu faith.
-The idea that as ‘non-believers’ Hindus are condemned to go to hell underlies the harassment many Hindus experience based on the general perception of their faith.
+Heathen, Kaffir, Infidel:- These are some other well-known derogatory epithets that most often underlie the Abrahamic view of the Hindu faith.
+The idea that as ‘non-believers,’ Hindus are condemned to go to hell underlies the harassment many Hindus experience based on the general perception of their faith.
 Many Hindu students in schools are told by their classmates of Abrahamic faiths that they will go to hell because they do not believe in Jesus or Allah and so on.
 My own children were told that.
-In recent meetings with the Inclusion and Equity managers of school boards, I have heard parents tell stories about their children being made to chant verses that convert them to an Abrahamic faith, as a way to save their souls and be able to go to heaven.
+In recent meetings with the Inclusion and Equity managers of school boards, I have heard parents tell stories about their children being made to chant verses that convert them to an Abrahamic faith as a way to save their souls and be able to go to heaven.
 It’s a form of harassment that causes deep harm to the child’s psyche but can come across to the Hindu child as being kind or helpful.
-Often these hateful messages are given direct but at other times they are innuendos about Hindu faith being intrinsically inferior.
+Often, these hateful messages are given directly, but at other times, they are innuendos about the Hindu faith being intrinsically inferior.

-Dothead :- This is a slur often used in the schoolyard to poke fun at the bindi or dot worn on the forehead by females; when worn by males, it is known as a tilak or pottu (in Tamil, for example).
-In Hinduism, the dot represents the third eye, as a reminder for a Hindu of their divinity and faith.
-Also, females wear it also as a cultural symbol or decoration.
+Dothead:- This is a slur often used in the schoolyard to poke fun at the bindi or dot worn on the forehead by females; when worn by males, it is known as a tilak or pottu (in Tamil, for example).
+In Hinduism, the dot represents the third eye as a reminder for Hindus of their divinity and faith.
+Also, females wear it as a cultural symbol or decoration.
 In 2018 TDSB school Trustee, Parthi Kandavel, a Hindu, when initiating a motion to declare November as Hindu Heritage Month, spoke about the pain of being called a “Paki” when he was in school and being teased for wearing a “Paki bindi”.
 Such name-calling is still a common occurrence for Hindu, Sikh, and Muslim students in schools.
 Read here to learn about a small micro-minority immigrant group in the US that suffered the brunt of deadly attacks.

-Dung worshipper, cow-piss drinkers :- Hindus face these slurs because they are known to love and protect cows; cows are seen as mothers for the life-giving milk it provides.
-The Hindu tradition of using cow dung and urine for their medicinal purpose in Ayurveda for humans and for organic farming is mocked at using these epithets.
-Many Hindus do not eat beef due to their seeing of cows as a symbol of peace and love – the ‘holy cow’.
+Dung worshipper, cow-piss drinkers:- Hindus face these slurs because they are known to love and protect cows; cows are seen as mothers for the life-giving milk it provides.
+The Hindu tradition of using cow dung and urine for their medicinal purpose in Ayurveda for humans and for organic farming is mocked for using these epithets.
+Many Hindus do not eat beef due to their seeing of cows as a symbol of peace and love – the ‘holy cow.’